Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

 .. note::
-    Actually, we do not support returning predictions directly when you run multi-GPU configuration (DDP).
+    PyTorch Lightning does not return predictions directly from `predict` when using a multi-GPU configuration (DDP).
+Instead you should use a :class:`pytorch_lightning.callbacks.BasePredictionWriter`.